Your Best Lead From Last Month? Someone Else Closed Them.

 What Lead Scoring Actually Means

-Lead scoring means this: using data to rank which leads are most likely to become customers, so your sales team calls them in the right order.
+Lead scoring means this: using data to rank which leads are most likely to become customers, so your sales team contacts them in the right order.

-That's it.
-No AI magic.
-No machine learning pixie dust.
-Just math applied to the patterns hiding in your own data.
+That's all there is to it.
+No AI magic or machine learning fairy dust—just math applied to the patterns within your data.

 What patterns?
 Things like:

-• Company profile fit: Revenue size, industry, location, number of employees.
-Do they look like the customers who've actually bought from you?
+- Company profile fit: Revenue size, industry, location, number of employees.
+Do they resemble the customers who've actually purchased from you?

-• Historical conversion data: What did your last 100 closed deals have in common before they closed?
+- Historical conversion data: What common factors did your last 100 closed deals share before they closed?

-You probably know some of this intuitively.
-The difference is systematizing it so every lead gets evaluated the same way, instantly, without human bias or fatigue.
+You probably understand some of this already.
+The key is organizing it so every lead is evaluated consistently and instantly, without human bias or fatigue.

 A lead comes in at 2 AM from your website.
-By the time your sales rep logs in at 8, they already know it's a Priority 1, call within the hour.
-Or a Priority 3, nurture via email, check back in 30 days.
+By the time your sales rep logs in at 8, they already know if it's a Priority 1 call, to be handled within the hour, or a Priority 3, to be nurtured via email with a check back in 30 days.

-That's the whole trick.
-And it changes everything.
-Want to see what this looks like with real data?
-We analyzed 3 years of conversion data and found the assumptions most companies make are backwards.
+That's the whole trick, and it changes everything.
+Want to see how this looks with real data?
+We analyzed three years of conversion data and found that most companies' assumptions are backwards.

 Signs You're Leaving Money on the Table